Invoices-Manager/Invoices-Manager-Windows/README.md

 ### W = Revision version (bug fixes)

 ## v1.4.2.0
+- The date picker is now reset to the current date when an invoice has been added
+- The invoices are now loaded and displayed faster.

 ## v1.4.1.0
 - The About Text was changed and the CopyRight was changed to "©2022-2023"